Hayy Al-Jami'a

 Its small river name Aldawoody otherwise government removed small river and created an area for houses.

 The neighborhood was originally created during the mid-1960s, to provide housing and its old name Aldawoody was changed to Alkhaadraa.
 Now its name is Hay Al-Jamia and the government gave some of the houses for Ministry of Agriculture, some houses for a companion in Baath Party, some for police and some for university professors.

-In old times (Hay Aljamiaa) three part the first part name alshurta means police houses, the second dor alrefaq means house of a companion in Baath Party and the third part jamiaa means university in Arabic.
+In old times (Hay Aljamiaa) three parts: the first part name alshurta means police houses, the second dor alrefaq means house of a companion in Baath Party and the third part jamiaa means university in Arabic.
 Hence, its full name is "Hay Al-Jamia" or "University Neighborhood".

-During the recent sectarian troubles that plagued Baghdad, Hay Al-Jamia became one of the primary troubled areas in Western Baghdad, to the point that during the period from late 2006 to early 2007, the whole neighborhood became a de facto "ghost town".
-However, after the return of security in 2008, it has regained much of its former vitality.
+During the sectarian troubles that plagued Baghdad, Hay Al-Jamia became one of the primary troubled areas in Western Baghdad, to the point that during the period from late 2006 to early 2007, the whole neighborhood became a de facto "ghost town".
+However, after the return of security in 2008, it regained much of its former vitality.

 Geography

-It is bordered by the following neighborhoods: Al-Adil to the North, Al-Mansur and Al-Dawoodi to the East, Al-Shurta to the South, and Al-Khadraa and Al-Ghazaliah to the West.
+Hay Al-Jamiaa is located in the western part of Baghdad and is bordered by several neighborhoods: to the north, it is bordered by Al-Adil; to the east, it shares borders with Al-Mansur and Al-Dawoodi; to the south, it is adjacent to Al-Shurta; and to the west, it is bordered by Al-Khadraa and Al-Ghazaliah.